PacificBiosciences/pbfusion/README.md

 The primary filtering options to reduce false positives are `--min-coverage` (`-m`) and `--fusion-readthrough-threshold` (`-T`).
 `--min-coverage` just filters out breakpoints based on their read support, where the default value is 2 to filter out singletons.
 `--fusion-readthrough-threshold` is used to discard reads that align to two genes next to each other in the genome.
-By default, this is set to a modest 10kb, but for more stringent fusion calling, we recommend setting this option to 100kb.
+By default, this is set to a modest 10kb, but for more stringent fusion gene calling, we recommend setting this option to 100kb.
-Another option to use for more stringent fusion calling is `--filter-groups-failing-any`.
+Another option to use for more stringent fusion gene calling is `--filter-groups-failing-any`.
 This means that breakpoint pairs that fail any of our internal checks (readthrough, strand switch, unannotated exons, or overlapping genes), that pair will not get emitted.